orhnk/orhnk/README.md

 - ⭐ &nbsp; If you like my projects, I like to observe milkyway to the last detail

 <pre>
-The ::<> is an highschool junior ("almost") and wants to be a CS major It writes code, for amusement ofc, It likes Rust (As you guessed)
+I'm an highschool junior ("almost") and want to be a CS major I write code, for amusement ofc, I like Rust (As you guessed)

 Shortly, It's still in dev.
 </pre>

 <br>

 ----------------

 <!-- Upper Git stats -->